orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- ....
 - Separate example of homoiconicity, move along/switch position through two local changes, or something more interesting ; take entire structure, and place at some selection.

+- In compression tasks, is in the case of real numbers, the length of a fraction considered as a resource? - More precision, the larger the structure
+- The larger the integer, the larger the number of digits in a fractal, the more structure tou need to describe it ; (at least if you're not expressing it as a more simple program, but have to construct the actual number) ; some loose analogy here to energy as a concept?

 ---